track-asia/trackasia-native/design-proposals/2022-10-27-rendering-modularization.md

 Each SDK specific Drawable subclass will do things like:
 - Upload/Bind their data to the SDK.
     Ideally this can happen on non-rendering threads, but you never know.
     This includes figuring out what the shader is asking for and providing it, or convincing defaults.
-The way TrackAsia Native does this now is a bit static, with templates.
+The way Trackasia Native does this now is a bit static, with templates.
 Clever, but perhaps too clever.
 It’s okay to wire things up dynamically.
 - Draw directly.
     OpenGL is big on this.
 You have to set things up, draw, then tear them down.
     It has the virtue of being simple.
 If you’re making changes, you just do them directly.